ksator/lab_management/README.md

 ansible-playbook pb.configure.golden.yml --check --diff
 ```

-# How to use JSNAPy content
+# How to audit the network using JSNAPy

 JSNAPy is a tool to take snapshots, store snapshots, compare snapshots.
 There are 2 JSNAPy workflows: